JiaYong02/Personal-RAG-System/README.md

 # Personal-RAG-System
 A personal Retrieval-Augmented Generation (RAG) system built with the DeepSeek-R1 model, Langchain, and Streamlit.
-This system allows you to upload PDFs to the Pinecone database for document retrieval and leverage DeepSeek-R1 reasoning power for high-quality response
+This system allows you to upload PDFs to the Pinecone database for document retrieval and leverage DeepSeek-R1 reasoning power for high-quality response.

 # Pre-requisites
 Install Ollama on your local machine from the [official website](https://ollama.com/).
 And then pull the Deepseek model: